 Queens College.
 She is also a scholar and is currently pursuing an MA/Phd in

-Ethnomusicology with a focus on African – American and West African music at
+Ethnomusicology with a focus on parallels and connections between African – American, West African and Southern African music at

 the University of Maryland, College Park.
 Ms. Cunningham is a Fulbright Scholar who received this award to study traditional music and national identity in Botswana.
 She is also a two time recipient of the National Endowment for the Humanities Summer Scholar Fellowship through which she studied the music and artistic forms of the Gullah community of South Carolina and Georgia, as well as traditional blues music of the Mississippi Delta (summer 2017).